fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/02_declarations.md

 - **declaration** can appear multiple times as long as every is the same
 - there can be only 1 **definition**
 - every definition is also a declaration
+- `inline` can be added to *some definitions* (details later) allowing them to appear more than once; all definitions must then be the same

 ```c++
 void func(); // declaration